ergoplatform/ergodocs/docs/dev/scs/sigma/diffie.md

 # Diffie

-Diffie-Hellman is a way of generating a shared secret between two people in such a way that the secret can't be seen by observing the communication.
-That's an important distinction:
+Diffie-Hellman generates a shared secret between two people so that the secret cannot be seen by observing the communication.
+That is an important distinction:

-**You're not sharing information during the key exchange, you're creating a key together.** This is useful for creating shared public keys in MultiSig and Ring Signature settings.
+**You are not sharing information during the key exchange.
+You are creating a key together.** This is useful for creating shared public keys in MultiSig and Ring Signature settings.

 ## Diffie-Hellman Tuple